 One of the toughest things about the coronavirus pandemic is the huge adjustment we’ve all had to make in our personal and professional lives.
 Lots of people have lost their jobs, and the majority of those that didn’t had to adjust to working from home.
 In fact, 64% of U.S. employees are working from home now.
 Self-development is something you can do during this time.

 While working from home does have many perks, many of us are missing out on the stimulation our offices provided.
 So why not utilize your former commute time to invest in yourself?
 Here are some ideas to get you started:

 1. Take Online Courses

 Even if you can’t spend a lot of time outside of your home, you still have the world of information underneath your fingertips when you go online.
 There are plenty of online courses you can take for personal and professional development.
 Some programs will even allow you to earn certifications and credits.
-For example, Coderbyte helps web developers prep for interviews and offers starter courses for those just entering the field.
+One self-development example is Coderbyte.
+It helps web developers prep for interviews and offers starter courses for those just entering the field.